 quick to make a play for her.
 John certainly loved women, he was unfaithful to both his wives and kept numerous mistresses, some of them married women, so it is easy to believe that he was determined to have her and was not going

 to take no for an answer.

-There was a big difference in their ages, John was twenty-two and Isabella, just a child of twelve when they married on the 24th of August 1200.
+There was a big difference in their ages, John was nearly thirty-four and Isabella about fifteen when they married on the 24th of August 1200.
 The birth of their first born suggests that the king may have respected her tender age and stayed out of the marriage bed till at least the end of 1206.

 Following their marriage the couple arrived back in England, where on the 8th October 1200, Isabella was crowned at Westminster Abbey.

 The view that most historians put forward, that King John was a tyrant and a thoroughly bad chap with absolutely no